Senior School Assessment Policy - 2018

-Semester One written examinations/tasks will be held in mid Term Two for all Year 11 ATAR courses and Year 12 ATAR and General Courses.
-From 2016, Year 12 students taking a General course are required to sit an Externally Set Task during Term Two; this contributes 15% to their final mark.
+Semester One written examinations/tasks will be held in mid Term Two for all Year 11 ATAR courses and Year 12 ATAR and General courses.
+All Year 12 students taking a General course are required to sit an Externally Set Task during Term Two; this contributes 15% to their final mark.

 All students are required to sit the examinations and externally set tasks as they are mandated in the SCSA assessment regime and a core part of demonstrating completion of the course.
 Students and parents are advised to monitor the School Calender for exact dates and to schedule holidays and events for other times that do not conflict with these times.

 Examinations are typically 2 to 3 hours in length and an examination timetable will be issued to students and placed on the school website a few weeks prior.
 Information on examination rules and conditions is permanently on the website.